 1. Introduction

-This document specifies the Slop Diagnostic—a heuristic method for detecting surface-level patterns associated with AI-generated text.
-The specification defines the input requirements, detector inventory, scoring algorithm, output format, and known failure modes for version 1.0 of the method.
+This document specifies the WROITER Pattern Profile—a heuristic method for detecting surface-level patterns associated with AI-generated text.
+The specification defines the input requirements, detector inventory, output format, and known failure modes for version 2.0 of the method.

 WROITER is the reference implementation of this specification.
 The specification is published under CC BY 4.0—anyone may implement, fork, or build on this method with attribution.